IoTThinks/EasyLoRaNode_Tracker/README.md

 # Easy LoRa Node - Tracker
-A wearable LoRa node with battery with deepsleep less than 15uA.
+A wearable LoRa node with battery and less than 15uA deepsleep.

 # 1. Specifications
 ## 1.1 Overview